 CHEM 321 Organic Chemistry (3) This course covers the nomenclature, structure, relativity, and stereochemistry of the important classes of aliphatic and aromatic compounds.
 Elementary theoretical organic chemistry will be discussed with an emphasis on reaction mechanisms, synthesis, and analysis.
 Students must enroll in a concurrent laboratory section.
 Prerequisite: CHEM 122.
-Co-requisite: Students must enroll in a concurrent laboratory section.
+Co-requisite: CHEM 321L.